+Correlation coefficients measure the strength of the relationship between two variables.
 A correlation between variables indicates that as one variable changes in value, the other variable tends to change in a specific direction.
 Understanding that relationship is useful because we can use the value of one variable to predict the value of the other variable.
 For example, height and weight are correlated—as height increases, weight also tends to increase.
 Consequently, if we observe an individual who is unusually tall, we can predict that his weight is also above the average.

-Before we get into the numbers, let’s graph some data first so we can understand the concept behind what we are measuring.
+Before we get into the numbers, letโs graph some data first so we can understand the concept behind what we are measuring.

 Graph Your Data to Find Correlations

-Scatterplots are a great way to check quickly for relationships between pairs of continuous data.
+Scatterplots are a great way to check quickly for correlation between pairs of continuous data.
 The scatterplot below displays the height and weight of pre-teenage girls.
 Each dot on the graph represents an individual girl and her combination of height and weight.
 These data are actual data that I collected during an experiment.

-What do the correlation and p-value mean?
+What do the Pearson correlation coefficient and p-value mean?
 We’ll interpret the output soon.
 First, let’s look at a range of possible correlation coefficients so we can understand how our height and weight example fits in.

-How to Interpret Pearson’s Correlation Coefficients
+How to Interpret Pearson Correlation Coefficients

-Pearson’s correlation coefficient is represented by the Greek letter rho (ρ) for the population parameter and r for a sample statistic.
+Pearsonโs correlation coefficient is represented by the Greek letter rho (ฯ) for the population parameter and r for a sample statistic.
 This correlation coefficient is a single number that measures both the strength and direction of the linear relationship between two continuous variables.
 Values can range from -1 to +1.

 - The extreme values of -1 and 1 indicate a perfectly linear relationship where a change in one variable is accompanied by a perfectly consistent change in the other.
 For these relationships, all of the data points fall on a line.
-In practice, you won’t see either type of perfect relationship.
+In practice, you wonโt see either type of perfect relationship.

 - A coefficient of zero represents no linear relationship.
 As one variable increases, there is no tendency in the other variable to either increase or decrease.

-- When the value is in-between 0 and +1/-1, there is a relationship, but the points don’t all fall on a line.
+- When the value is in-between 0 and +1/-1, there is a relationship, but the points donโt all fall on a line.
 As r approaches -1 or 1, the strength of the relationship increases and the data points tend to fall closer to a line.

 - Positive coefficients indicate that when the value of one variable increases, the value of the other variable also tends to increase.
 Positive relationships produce an upward slope on a scatterplot.